jndhruv/html-css/README.md

 # About
-This repo contains all the files and notes I made while learning HTML and CSS.
+This repo contains some of the files and notes I made while learning HTML and CSS.